96 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the Engaging Families home practice app treatment?
+What prior data suggests that the Engaging Families home practice app is safe for caregivers?

 This trial is for caregivers involved in a family-based prevention program aimed at preventing youth substance use and mental illness.
 It's designed to test if a smartphone app can help them practice intervention skills at home.
 Specific eligibility criteria are not provided, so generally, caregivers participating in the relevant prevention program may be considered.